Tax Time is Phishing Time: Here’s How to Help!

 Grouping together the various types of phish that are targeting a specific brand, according to the sets of files used to create the look and feel of phishing sites, allows PhishMe to determine which are the biggest problems affecting that brand’s customers.
 It also allows a focus on which bad actors are using the templates and how they are taking advantage of the Internet infrastructure available to them.

 In 2016, you have already heard many warnings about IRS phishing.
 This blog post further demonstrates that, not only is it a large and growing problem, there are many different phishers and different toolkits being used to exploit U.S. tax payers.
 Be on the lookout for all of these types of scams, and be sure to let us and the IRS know when you see a new phish.
-Be sure to forward the email to firstname.lastname@example.org and to email@example.com.
+Be sure to forward the email to [email protected] and to [email protected].